 Some of the key U.S. military units that participated included elements of the 3rd Squadron, 2nd Stryker Cavalry Regiment, 4th Infantry Division, and Special Forces units.
 These units were trained for high-intensity urban combat and brought a versatile range of skills to the operation.

-The American Abrams M1A2 tanks were pivotal in providing heavy firepower and acting as formidable armored shields for advancing infantry.
-Artillery units often used the M777 Howitzer, which provided precise indirect fire.
+The American Abrams M1A2 tanks played a pivotal role in providing heavy firepower and serving as formidable armored shields for advancing infantry.
+Artillery units often utilized the M777 Howitzer, which provided precise indirect fire support.
 GPS-guided Excalibur artillery rounds allowed for strikes with an accuracy of up to 10 meters.

 Unmanned Aerial Vehicles (UAVs) played a crucial role in intelligence gathering.
 The MQ-1 Predator and MQ-9 Reaper drones provided real-time aerial surveillance.
 They were also equipped with Hellfire missiles for targeted strikes.
 AH-64 Apache helicopters provided close air support, effectively taking out enemy combatants while minimizing collateral damage.